 Passport book: the classic

 A passport book is the classic 28-page navy blue book that includes an ID page followed by blank pages for entry and exit visas.
 Passports for international travel have been issued by the U.S. Department of State since 1789, though the document has undergone many changes since then.
 The blue book was first issued in 1976 for the bicentennial; before that, the book was green or sometimes red.
-Passport books allow essentially unfettered international travel by all means of transportation, though sometimes you need additional visas, depending on the destination.
+Passport books are valid for international travel by air, land, and sea, though sometimes you need additional visas depending on the destination.

 Passport card: the compact

 A passport card is similar to a driver’s license in shape and size.
 It was introduced by the U.S. Department of State in 2008 to provide a cheaper alternative to the passport book for Americans traveling to Mexico, Canada, the Caribbean, and Bermuda by land or sea.
-It’s a less powerful document than a passport book, but it’s a useful document for certain types of travelers nonetheless.
+It’s valid for land and sea travel to these destinations only, making it a less powerful document than a passport book, but it’s a useful option for certain types of travelers nonetheless.

 Passport card vs book: the main differences